karakelian/getting-started/README.md

     - https://docker.com
       You will be using docker containers on you personal computer and on the CIT384 VM for all of your web hosting assignments.

-  1. Setup your Computer for the Class
+  1. Setup your personal computer for CIT384:
     1. Install various software packages on your personal computer.
 In many cases, you might have already have these packages installed.
       - https://slack.co. // You also consider install the mobile slack application on your personal digital lifeline, aka your smart-phone.
       - https://github.co. // I recommend that you configure your account to authenticate using [SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)